 Our membership meetings feature compelling speakers selected for their expertise in various areas of venture capital and economic development.
 They also offer exceptional opportunities for networking before and after the program.

-The Venture Club’s evening-networking events are complimentary for members and held in conjunction with one or more of our partner organizations.
+The Alabama Venture Club’s evening-networking events are complimentary for members and held in conjunction with one or more of our partner organizations.

 James Outland, Past Chairman